Skip to main content

 Troubleshooting

 404 Not Found : The plugin is disabled, the Gateway has not restarted since enabling it, or the request is going to a different Gateway process.
 401 Unauthorized : The request did not satisfy Gateway HTTP auth.
 Check the bearer token or the trusted-proxy identity headers.
 405 Method Not Allowed : The request used something other than POST.
 413 Payload Too Large : The request body exceeded the 1 MB limit.
-400 INVALID_REQUEST : The request body is not valid JSON, the method field is missing, or the method is not in the plugin allowlist.
-503 UNAVAILABLE : The Gateway method handler is unavailable.
-Check Gateway logs and retry after the Gateway finishes startup.
+400 INVALID_REQUEST : The request body is not valid JSON, the method field is missing, the method is not in the plugin allowlist, or a suspension resume ID does not match the active lease.
+503 UNAVAILABLE : The Gateway method is starting, rate-limited, suspended, or waiting on a competing suspension/resume operation.
+Inspect error.details when present and honor error.retryAfterMs before retrying.